 An overview of our art curriculum

-Also, please check out our online portfolio of student art.
+For some samples of the art created at Rock Point School, check out our online portfolio of student art.

 Additional goals of the Art Program are as follows: